varunkumardev/amitmerchant1990.github.io/_posts/2020-05-14-install-deno-ubuntu.md

 ## Installing Deno on Ubuntu 18.04

 I'm using Ubuntu 18.04 as my primary OS and I have got [Homebrew](https://brew.sh/) installed on it.
-So, I've tried installing Deno using it first using Homebrew...
+So, I've tried installing Deno first using Homebrew...

 ```bash
 $ brew install deno